Dindihub/Docsportfolio/content/english/about.md

 I am a Technical writer with a background in Web development.

-I understand technical concepts and procedures and enjoy writing user-facing documentation that improves user experience with technical products.
+I am familiar with technical concepts and enjoy writing non-technical and developer documentation to improve user experience with technical products.

-I write product documentation, Marketing copy, technical blog posts, User guides, and API documentation to ease the adoption and use of software technologies.
+I have three years experience Product documentation, Marketing copy, technical blog posts, User guides, and API documentation to ease the adoption and use of software technologies.

-I also analyze and design documentation for software companies and websites.
+I also help projects analyze their website Information Architecture and design websites.
 I enjoy learning new technologies and seeking opportunities to grow as a technical writer.

+On the side, I run SaaS projects.